Quantum complexity in gravity, quantum field theory, and quantum information science

 Why does this property allow us to prove lower bounds on the depth necessary to prepare a state?
-Consider for an extreme example the GHZ state $|\mathrm{GHZ}\rangle = \frac{1}{\sqrt{2}}(|0^n\rangle +|1^n\rangle$.
+Consider for an extreme example the GHZ state $|\mathrm{GHZ}\rangle = \frac{1}{\sqrt{2}}(|0^n\rangle +|1^n\rangle)$.
 Clearly, the output probability distribution $p_x$ is a fair coin toss between $0^n$ and $1^n$ and

-for any $c>0$, which is in direct contradiction to the concentration property Eq.~\eqref{eq:concentrationinshallowcircuits}.
+for any $c>0$, which is in direct contradiction to the concentration property in Eq.~\eqref{eq:concentrationinshallowcircuits}.
 But Eq.~\eqref{eq:concentrationinshallowcircuits} is a direct consequence of the assumption that $|\mathrm{GHZ}\rangle$ was prepared by a constant depth circuit.
-We conclude that $|\mathrm{GHZ}\rangle$ requires a superconstant quantum circuit to prepare.
+In fact, we can show that circuits of depth $\Omega(\log(n))$ are required to prepare $|\mathrm{GHZ}\rangle$.

-This strategy based on concentration in output probability distributions, was used in the proof of Freedman and Hasting's NLTS conjecture~\cite{freedman2013quantum} due to Anshu, Breuckmann and Nirkhe~\cite{anshu2023nlts}.
+This strategy based on concentration in output probability distributions,was used in the proof of Freedman and Hasting's NLTS (``No Low-Energy Trivial States'') conjecture~\cite{freedman2013quantum} due to Anshu, Breuckmann and Nirkhe~\cite{anshu2023nlts}.
 The NLTS theorem asserts that Hamiltonians exist such that any state with an energy density below some constant threshold is topologically ordered in the sense of Section~\ref{sec_qi_topo}.
-More precisely, there is a family of $k$-local Hamiltonians $H_n=\sum_{i=1}^m h_i$ acting on $n$ qubits with $m=O(n)$ and a $\varepsilon>0$ such that all states $|\psi\rangle$ with $\langle\psi|H|\psi\rangle/n\leq \varepsilon$ are topologically ordered.
+More precisely, there is a family of $k$-local Hamiltonians $H_n=\sum_{i=1}^m h_i$ acting on $n$ qubits with $m=O(n)$ and an $\varepsilon>0$ such that all states $|\psi\rangle$ with $\langle\psi|H|\psi\rangle/n\leq \varepsilon$ are topologically ordered.
 In particular, this result shows that topological order can persist at constant temperatures.

 The techniques discussed in this subsection can only produce polynomial lower bounds on the circuit complexity of a state.
 More precisely, the parent Hamiltonian $H=\sum_{i} \mathbbm{1}-U\mathbbm{1}_{i-1}\otimes |0_i\rangle\langle 0_i|\otimes \mathbbm{1}_{n-i}U^{\dagger}$ will be of locality $\sim n$, which does not result in a contradiction with concentration as $\Pi_{>(1-c)n}H\Pi_{<cn}\neq 0$.